yeyu2/Youtube_demos/README.md

 * Llama32_TrainReason/ - https://youtu.be/pLCkeZudkUQ - How to Fine-tune the Llama 3.2 for Reasoning Capabilities at Lowest Cost
 * CrewAI_Panel_Update/ - https://youtu.be/Rp4xO0XLfzU - (Updated) How to Create an Interactive Web UI for CrewAI Applications
 * CrewAI_Taipy/ - https://youtu.be/afxNLkpP1MM - How to Create a Stunning Web UI for CrewAI with Taipy
+* llama33_crewai.py - https://youtu.be/URzsgoT3hoA - How to Use Llama3.3 to Build a Local Agent Workflow